Arthur Mourant

 Arthur Ernest Mourant FRS (11 April 1904 – 29 August 1994) was a British chemist, hematologist and geneticist who pioneered research into biological anthropology and its distribution, genetics, clinical and laboratory medicine, and geology.

+During his youth, he developed an enduring interest in geology through extensive fieldwork and mapping projects in Jersey, Normandy and Brittany, where he documented complex volcanic and sedimentary formations, studied local seismic activity, and made notable discoveries such as a rare radioactive mineral later identified as uranopyrochlore.

 Mourant graduated from the University of Oxford with honours in chemistry and a Doctor of Philosophy in geology in 1931.
 He was an early advocate of the then discredited Wegener theory of continental drift, which subsequently gained acceptability as plate tectonics.
 When he left Oxford he failed to find a position in his chosen discipline and returned to his childhood home of Jersey, where he set up a pathology laboratory.

 He later studied medicine and surgery at St Bartholomew's Medical College, London, joining the Galton Laboratory Serum Unit in 1946 and then founding the Blood Group Reference Laboratory in London, where he was director for 20 years.